EJM logo EconJobMarket®

 Various fields

-Labor; Demographic Economics • Public Economics • Health; Education; Welfare
+Labor; Demographic Economics • Law and Economics • Public Economics • Behavioral Economics • Political Economy

-We welcome applications from individuals who have completed their PhD or students expecting to complete a PhD in 2026.
+We welcome applications from students expecting to complete a PhD in 2026.

 If you have any queries, please email jobs@ifs.org.uk.